-You must add a privileged execution method to whichever commands you require so that you gain the fullest possible discovery.
-The available commands, their impact on discovery, and the platforms they are available on are described on the Privileged commands page.
+You must add a privileged execution method to whichever commands you require in order to gain the fullest possible discovery.
+The available commands, their impact on discovery and the platforms they are available on described on the Privileged commands page.

 Password prompt in privileged command execution

-sudo (or similar privileged command) configuration on a target host requires the user password to be entered at the command line, discovery resends the credential already used to log on to the target.
+Where the sudo (or similar privileged command) configuration on a target host requires the user password to be entered at the command line, discovery will resend the credential already used to log on to the target.

-In such situations however, if the default sudo "
+In such situation however, if the default sudo "

 Password:" prompt has been customized on target systems (for example, by setting the SUDO_PROMPT environment variable, or specifying a passprompt entry in the target's sudoers file), then the

-initialize script for the corresponding platform must be edited to specify:
+initialize script for the corresponding platform would need to be edited to specify:

 Privileged commands in Solaris